pontem-network/aptos-core/api/README.md

-# Aptos Node API
+# Pont Node API

-This module provides a REST API for client applications to query the Aptos blockchain.
+This module provides a REST API for client applications to query the Pont blockchain.

 See spec source:
 - [YAML in doc/spec.yaml](doc/spec.yaml).